‘Āina based education

 Lāna‘i Culture & Heritage Center’s Plant Nursery

 We manage a 2,000-square foot nursery at Pūlama Lāna‘i Community Gardens.
-The nursery serves as our home to propagate native and Polynesian-introduced plants and non-native, non-invasive species for a number of projects.
+The nursery serves as a place to propagate native and Polynesian-introduced plants and non-native, non-invasive species for a number of projects.
 The nursery also serves as an outdoor classroom where students gain hands-on experience working with dozens of plants found in Hawai‘i.
 For more information and/or if you would like to schedule a huaka‘i (field trip) to the nursery, contact Kari Bogner.

 Kupulau Festival in April